Dieterbe/body.build/docs/2-exercise-selection.md

 * upper head -> deadlift, overhead press, but for maximum growth, adding a wide or overhead shrug is advisable

 ### Delts
-* front head rarely ever needs isolation work, as it is stimulated by all horizontal and vertical presses, so it’s more likely to be overworked than understimulated.
+* front head: rarely ever needs isolation work, as it is stimulated by all horizontal and vertical presses, so it’s more likely to be overworked than understimulated.
-* lateral head needs a lateral raise or overhead press variant to emphasize shoulder abduction rather than flexion. wide grip, even better arguably, dumbbells activate the lateral delts more effectively than a barbell for most people.
+* lateral head: needs a lateral raise or overhead press variant to emphasize shoulder abduction rather than flexion. wide grip, even better arguably, dumbbells activate the lateral delts more effectively than a barbell for most people (in menno's experience, i believe).
 Standing also activates the sides of the shoulders better than sitting, as with sitting you often end up with a high-incline press.
 Plus, the bench restricts your natural scapular movement.
 * posterior head is effectively trained with most pulling movements, but many of these don’t achieve full ROM, so an added reverse fly or high row variant is advisable

 ### Latissimus dorsi
-at least two different angle pulling exercises are recommended for the lats for non-novice trainees: one emphasizing shoulder extension and one emphasizing adduction, such as close-grip chin-ups and wide-grip pull-ups.
+for non-novice trainees, >=2 different angle pulling exercises:
+* shoulder extension (e.g. chin-up)
+* shoulder adduction (e.g. wide-grip pull-up)

 ### Biceps brachii
 A single isolation exercise with the elbow kept at the side should suffice, assuming the